appium/java-client/docs/How-to-report-an-issue.md

 ### Link to Appium logs

-There should be created a [gist](https://gist.github.com) which is a paste of your _full_ Appium logs, and link them here.
+There should be created a [gist](https://gist.github.com) which is a paste of your _full_ Appium logs, and link them to a new issue.
 Do _not_ paste your full Appium logs at the issue description, as it will make this issue very long and hard to read!
 If you are reporting a bug, _always_ include Appium logs as linked gists!
 It helps to define the problem correctly and clearly.